The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Causal Roadmap and ODTR Framework

-The ``Interventions" data consist of baseline covariates $W$, which include intervention site, sex, ethnicity, age, Colorado Symptom Index (CSI) score (a measure of psychiatric symptoms), level of substance use, Level of Service Inventory (LSI) score (a risk score to predict future recidivism that summarizes risk factors like criminal history, educational and employment problems, and attitudes supportive of crime), number of prior adult convictions, most serious offense, Treatment Motivation Questionnaire (TMQ) score (a measure of internal motivation for undergoing treatment), and substance use level; the randomized treatment $A$, either a manualized Cognitive Behavioral Intervention for people criminal justice system (abbreviated CBT; $A=1$) or treatment as usual (TAU), primarily psychiatric or correctional services ($A=0$); and a binary outcome $Y$ of recidivism, an indicator that the person was not re-arrested within one year after study enrollment.
+The ``Interventions" data consist of baseline covariates $W$, which include intervention site, sex, ethnicity, age, Colorado Symptom Index (CSI) score (a measure of psychiatric symptoms), level of substance use, Level of Service Inventory (LSI) score (a risk score to predict future recidivism that summarizes risk factors like criminal history, educational and employment problems, and attitudes supportive of crime), number of prior adult convictions, most serious offense, Treatment Motivation Questionnaire (TMQ) score (a measure of internal motivation for undergoing treatment), and substance use level; the randomized treatment $A$, either a manualized Cognitive Behavioral Intervention for people criminal justice system (abbreviated CBT; $A=1$) or treatment as usual (TAU), primarily psychiatric or correctional services ($A=0$); and a binary outcome $Y$ of recidivism, an indicator that the person was not re-arrested within one year after study enrollment ($Y=1$ if a participant was re-arrested within one year after enrollment; $Y=0$ otherwise).
 In Table \ref{table1} we show the distribution of the data.